-The four-wheel drive lock indicator will come on for a few seconds when the ignition key is turned to "ON".
+The four-wheel drive lock indicator will come on for a few seconds when the engine switch is turned to the "ON" position.

-If the indicator light does not come on when the ignition key is turned to "ON" or the four-wheel drive lock switch is pushed, contact your Toyota dealer.
+If the indicator light does not come on when the engine switch is turned to the "ON" position or the four-wheel drive lock switch is pushed, contact your Toyota dealer.